DanialArab/Python/Python Testing/all_tests.md

 - Integration test = "Does my backend talk properly to the database?"
 - E2E test = "Can a user actually sign up and log in successfully?"

+<a name="6"><a>
+# Acceptance Tests

+- Scope: Validates against business requirements.
+- Goal: Check if the system meets customer needs.

+Example: “As a user, when I register, I should get a confirmation email.”

+<a name="7"><a>
+# Smoke & Sanity Tests

+- Smoke Test: Quick check if the build is stable (basic functionality works).
+- Sanity Test: Quick check after small changes (e.g., fixing a bug didn’t break anything nearby).

+<a name="8"><a>
+# Performance / Load / Stress Tests

+- Goal: Measure how your system performs under load.
+- Tools: Locust, JMeter.

+<a name="9"><a>
+# Database Testing

+Databases can (and should) be tested:

+- Unit tests with a mocked DB → Use pytest-mock, unittest.mock, or libraries like pytest-django for mocking.
+- Integration tests with a real DB → Use a test database (often in-memory like SQLite, or a disposable PostgreSQL instance via Docker).

+Goals:

+- Verify schema (tables, indexes, constraints).
+- Check stored procedures / triggers.
+- Validate CRUD operations.
+- Data migration tests (important in production).

+<a name="10"><a>
+# Security Tests

+- Look for vulnerabilities (SQL injection, XSS, etc.).

+<a name="11"><a>
+# Exploratory Tests

+- Manual, creative testing to discover unexpected issues.

+So in Python (and software in general), you’ll often see a testing pyramid:

+- Lots of unit tests,
+- Fewer integration tests,
+- Few but essential system/E2E tests.

+<a name="12"><a>
+# Python libraries for testing

+<a name="13"><a>
+## Pydantic

 Pydantic sits in a special place between data validation, parsing, and testing in Python projects.
 Let me break it down: